 A MDIA student who has demonstrated substantial media experience such as actively working with ACRN, WOUB, MDIA or outside facilities.
 Requires a minimum 3.4 GPA and a recommendation letter from work or internship supervisor.

 Must be a full time undergraduate junior in the management sequence with an interest in broadcast engineering or broadcast management.
 Academic merit is the primary criteria with a secondary financial need.

 Mickey Franko Memorial Scholarship

-Given to a senior active in Radio with preference (but not limited to) students in the Management Sequence who have made positive contributions to the School.
+Given to a senior active in radio with a preference (but not limited to) students in the management sequence who have made positive contributions to the School.

 Archie Greer Scholarship

 Applicant must demonstrate academic merit.
 Preference is given to those contributing to ACRN.